maartenbeekman/dolphi/README.md

 - Raspberry Pi or Raspberry (model A, B or B+) and power supply
 - SD card
 - Raspberry compatible Bluetooth dongle
-- Instrument with NMEA USB output
+- Serial to USB converter with NMEA output on instrument

 Instructions
 ============